sgmurphy/wordpress-plugins/mollie-payments-for-woocommerce/readme.txt

 Over the years, Mollie has expanded significantly, yet the core mission remains unchanged: to address and solve customer problems to facilitate their growth.

-Mollie champions the belief that simplicity leads to the best solutions and designs products to serve everyone—from solopreneurs and startups to global enterprises.
+Mollie champions the belief that simplicity leads to the best solutions and designs products to serve everyone: from solopreneurs and startups to global enterprises.
 This approach ensures every customer has access to the necessary tools for success.

 Today, Mollie powers growth for over 130,000 businesses with effortless online payments, money management tools, and flexible funding, continuously enhancing payment and financial services for a broad spectrum of clients including global brands, SMEs, marketplaces, SaaS platforms, and more.